Insights

 Enterprise AI in 2025 – what will separate the winners from the losers?

-Author: Ed Broussard and Chris Spencer
+Author: Chris Spencer

-This observation was reflected in a recent BCG survey.
-Outside the tech sector, roughly 10-15% of organisations say they strategically deploy AI in core business areas.
-Another 50-60% are experimenting but getting stuck at the prototype or PoC stage.
-The rest have minimal to no AI adoption.
+• Outside the tech sector, roughly 10-15% of organisations say they strategically deploy AI in core business areas.

 1